about me

 Introduction

-I am a contemporary artist based in Edinburgh, Scotland.
-My my artistic practise is continually evolving and I feel very fortunate to have this creative journey which has only been possible with amazing support from my clients and suppliers.
+I'm a contemporary artist based in Edinburgh, Scotland.
+I feel very fortunate to have been able to develop my artistic practice over the last 15 years.
+This has only been possible with amazing support from my clients and suppliers.

 Abstract Technique